Doctor of Education (EdD)

 How Long Is a Doctor of Education Program?

-The EdD at BU Wheelock includes 14 core courses and three Leadership Seminars.
-Coursework for the program takes place in a two-week summer institute as well as on eight weekends throughout the academic year.
-The program can take between five and seven years to complete, and new cohorts are admitted every other calendar school year.
+The doctor of education program at BU Wheelock includes 14 core courses and three Leadership Seminars.
+Coursework for the program takes place in a two-week summer institute as well as on eight weekends (Friday/Saturday) throughout the academic year.
+This part-time, executive education format allows students to maintain their regular full-time jobs as they pursue their degree.
+Most students complete the program in three years; work on the dissertation may extend this period for some students.
+New cohorts are admitted every other calendar year.

 What Can You Do with an EdD Degree?